-Let’s take a look at how these two sinister icons duke it out for your cash.
+Let’s take a look at how these two sinister beings duke it out for your cash.

-These figures amount to about $2,700 in expenses for vampire fans over the course of True Blood’s four seasons.
+These figures amount to about $5,290 in expenses for vampire fans over the course of the show’s duration.

 Vampires and Zombies Adapted to the Silver Screen

-There is no question that the most successful vampire franchise that has gone global in the last few years is Twilight.
-This vampire film saga developed from the 4-part Twilight book series, and made its debut on the big screen in 2008.
+There is no question that the most successful vampire franchise that has gone global in the last few years is “Twilight.”
+This vampire film saga developed from the four-part Twilight book series, and made its debut on the big screen in 2008.

 The first three films in the series — Twilight, New Moon and Eclipse — amounted to $1,800,935,434 in box office revenue combined.
-The growing popularity of the IMAX and 3D experience has further heightened the expense for followers of this love-triangle series (vampire drama is rampant).
+The growing popularity of the IMAX and 3D experience has further heightened the expense for followers of this love-triangle series.

 So, what does that mean for Twi-hard fans?
 Watching these films in theaters could cost vampire aficionados up to $20 per ticket.
-That’s $100 (for all five films), not to mention the books ($12.99 each) and DVDs ($20 each) that most fans grab, resulting in up to $250 in out-of-pocket expense for the three categories alone.
+That’s $100 (for all five films), not to mention the books ($12.99 each) and DVDs ($20 each) that most fans grab, resulting in up to $250 in out-of-pocket expenses for these purchases alone.

 Which Is the Greater Menace to Your Savings: Vampires or Zombies?